The average house removal costs in the UK

 Of course, the prices outlined below aren’t fully accurate quotes.
 Different move companies charge different rates in different parts of the country.

-The costs we’ve detailed here don’t include other essential moving costs in the UK like conveyancing fees, surveying or Stamp Duty (you can find a Stamp Duty costs calculator by clicking here.)
+The costs we’ve detailed here don’t include other essential moving costs in the UK like conveyancing fees, surveying or Stamp Duty.

 Therefore, you’ll need to add these additional expenses when comparing removal quotations that you’ve received from local companies.